How to apply

 These one-year programs are ideal if you want to gain entry to a competitive course that requires a high ATAR or if you are under the age of 20 years old and aren’t eligible for one of the above entry pathways.
 You can study these pathways at:

-You’ll be eligible to study one of our comprehensive bachelor degrees once you’ve successfully completed a graded Australian University Enabling Program that satisfies our entry requirements.
+You’ll be eligible to study one of our comprehensive bachelor degrees once you’ve successfully completed a graded Australian University Enabling Program, and obtained an average of 65.

 Completion of an Enabling Program will satisfy UWA's English Language Competency requirements.
 Enabling programs do not satisfy subject prerequisite requirements unless assessed by a UWA teaching area.